package-url/purl-spec/README.rst

 Note: some extra type-specific normalizations are required.
 See the "Known types section" for details.

-To build a `purl` string from its parts:
+To build a `purl` string from its components:

 - Start a `purl` string with the `type` as a lowercase ASCII string